IBM-Cloud/openwhisk-darkvisionapp/README.md

   *--update* the artifacts if you change the action code, or simply with *--env* to show the environment variables set in **local.env**.

-**That's it!.
+**That's it!
 Use the web application to upload images/videos and view the results!
-You can also view the results using an iOS application as shown further down this README**
+You can also view the results using an iOS application as shown further down this README.**

 ## Running the web application locally